aptos-labs/developer-docs/docs/community/site-updates.md

 Here are the basic steps for editing in your web browser:

 1. Click **Edit this page** at the bottom to get started.
-2. Modify and add source Markdown files in the [developer-docs-site](https://github.com/aptos-labs/aptos-core/tree/main/developer-docs-site) directory.
+2. Modify and add source Markdown files in the [developer-docs](https://github.com/aptos-labs/developer-docs/tree/docs/) directory.
-3. See your changes in Netlify (by swapping `prnumber` in):
+3. See your changes in Netlify (by swapping `pull request number` in for `prnumber`):
  [https://deploy-preview-prnumber--aptos-developer-docs.netlify.app/](https://deploy-preview-prnumber--aptos-developer-docs.netlify.app/)
 4. Have at least two verified reviewers examine and test the change.
 5. Merge in the change and see it go live.

 For more complex documentation updates, we recommend [forking the repository](https://github.com/aptos-labs/aptos-core/blob/main/CONTRIBUTING.md#developer-workflow) and using a local editor to make changes.
-To edit at the command line and preview your changes on your localhost, see our [Developer Documentation](https://github.com/aptos-labs/aptos-core/blob/main/developer-docs-site/README.md) README.
+To edit at the command line and preview your changes on your localhost, see our [Developer Documentation](https://github.com/aptos-labs/developer-docs/blob/main/README.md) README.

 When ready, [start a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) with your changes.
 We will get back to you shortly.